 Clear Any Holds

-If you have a hold on your registration from Student Accounts, Financial Aid, the Library, or any other campus office, you will not be able to make changes to your schedule.
+If you have a hold on your registration from Student Accounts, Financial Aid, the Library, or any other campus office, make sure to clear that hold prior to your registration appointment.
+If you have a hold in place, you won’t be able to pre-register for courses.
 Information about your holds is available on the portal.
 Contact the office that placed the hold to determine what you need to do to resolve the issue.

-Students who have been accepted for off-campus study or exchange programs in the spring semester should not pre-register for courses at CMC unless their plans may change.
-Registrations for these students will be deleted on January 2, unless they have notified the Registrar's Office that they will be attending CMC in the spring.
+Students who have been accepted for off-campus study or exchange programs in the fall semester should not pre-register for courses at CMC unless their plans may change.
+Registrations for these students will be deleted on August 21, unless they have notified the Registrar's Office that they will be attending CMC in the fall.

 All degree-seeking undergraduate students may pre-register for up to 4.0 units of academic course credit along with up to 0.5 course unit of co-curricular partial-credit courses, such as music lessons, ROTC, Speech and Debate, or theatre performance.
 Students who have completed at least 3.0 units of academic courses in the immediately preceding semester and who received a semester grade point average of at least 10.50 may overload up to a total of 5.0 course units of academic course credit starting the first day of the new semester.
-Overload Petition forms are available in the Registrar's Office and online on our forms page and will be accepted starting the first day of classes.
 Students may not exceed 6.0 units of total credit, including co-curricular partial-credit courses.
 Overloading students who receive a low grade notice in any course (except PE) must drop back to no more than 4.0 units of academic credit.
 These students may remain enrolled in an additional 0.5 unit of co-curricular credit, not to exceed 4.5 total units.
 3/2 majors and Science and Management majors may pre-register for 5 academic courses with permission from their major advisor or the Dean of Faculty.
 Any student requesting an exception to this policy must petition the Academic Standards Committee and present compelling reasons (with appropriate documentation) for the exception.

 At CMC, freshmen and sophomores may take 1 course off-campus; juniors and seniors may take 2 courses (1/2 of their academic course-load) off-campus.
 Off campus courses and programs which are not considered cross-registration include: